parisd1992/FirstAdventure/README.md

 These systems are critical to the day-to-day running of the business.

-With C++ I've seen for myself how much the Java Compiler hides from developers in terms of memory management, instance creation, and just about anything else.
+Through C++ I've seen how much the Java Compiler hides from developers in terms of memory management, instance creation, and just about anything else.

-With C++ I have a better understanding on what happens behind the scenes when coding in Java and how my OS runs my applications.
+C++ has provided a better understanding on what happens behind the scenes when coding in Java and how my OS runs my applications.

 ### Resources